Difference between uv, uvx and pip

 List installed packages in

-format:Terminal window pip freezeOutputs the list of installed packages and their exact versions in a format suitable for
+requirements.txtformat:Terminal window pip freezeOutputs the list of installed packages and their exact versions in a format suitable for

-What is uv
+What is uv?

-is laser-focused on speed and reliability, offering features like dependency resolution, locking, installation, and virtual environment management.
+uv is a high-performance Python package installer and resolver written in Rust.
+It’s built to be a drop-in replacement for common pip and pip-tools workflows. uv is laser-focused on speed and reliability, offering features like dependency resolution, locking, installation, and virtual environment management.
 Its ambitious goal is to become the “Cargo for Python” (Cargo being Rust’s build tool and package manager).

-Here are some examples of using uv
+Here are some examples of using uv:

 -